 Transitional housing with an expected average stay of up to one year.

-We work with each youth to build a map towards stability and self-sufficiency and to access needed services and resources from other community organizations.
+We work with each individual to build a map towards stability and self-sufficiency and to access needed services and resources from other community organizations.

 Healthcare & Mental Health Services